vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     You will be using the text editor to store some configuration values associated with the Azure resources.

-1. Switch back to the Azure portal window and wait to the deployment to finish.
+1. Switch back to the Azure portal window and wait for the deployment to finish.

     You will see a notification when deployment is complete.